Pulitzer Prize Fiction Winner

 Historical Context & Significance

 The very first Pulitzer for a novel.
-Poole was a socialist journalist; his win signaled the prize's interest in the "changing face" of the American family.
+Poole worked as a socialist journalist, and his win signaled the prize's interest in the "changing face" of the American family.